datagrok-ai/public/help/develop/how-to/develop-custom-viewer.md

 # Custom Viewers

-Developers can extend Datagrok with special visual components bound to data, which are called [viewers](../../visualize/viewers.md).There are two major alternatives for developing viewers on Datagrok.
+Developers can extend Datagrok with special visual components bound to data, which are called [viewers](../../visualize/viewers.md).
+There are two major alternatives for developing viewers on Datagrok.
 The first one is JavaScript-based development, which lets you create interactive viewers via [Datagrok JavaScript API](../js-api.md).
 The second option would be utilizing visualizations available for popular programming languages, such as Python, R, or Julia.
 This implementation uses